 An essential starting point for using this report is the main introduction, beginning on page 1.
-The main introduction includes background information on tax expenditure reporting, describes the conceptual basis for determining whether a provision is a tax expenditure, and explains how the fiscal impacts of tax expenditure provisions are measured.
+The introduction includes background information on tax expenditure reporting, describes the conceptual basis for determining whether a provision is a tax expenditure, and explains how the fiscal impacts of tax expenditure provisions are measured.
 The differences between tax expenditure estimates and estimates for law changes are also explained.
-Following the main introduction is a summary list which contains for each tax expenditure provision the item number, name, year enacted by the state, and fiscal impact for fiscal years 2018 through 2021.
+Following the main introduction is a summary list which contains for each tax expenditure provision the item number, name, year enacted by the state, and fiscal impact for fiscal years 2020 through 2023.

 The report is organized into chapters, with one chapter for each tax.
-Each chapter contains descriptive information on the tax and detailed information on each tax expenditure provision in that tax.
-The provisions within a chapter are grouped by the type of provision and are in the order used in the computation of the tax, such as exemptions, then deductions, and then credits.
+Each chapter contains descriptive information on the tax and detailed information on each tax expenditure provision.
+The provisions within a chapter are grouped by type and are in the order used in the computation of the tax, such as exemptions, then deductions, and then credits.
 An item number is assigned to each tax expenditure provision.
 The number before the decimal point identifies the chapter, and the numbers after the decimal point are assigned consecutively within the chapter.
 The item number is the key used to identify and locate provisions throughout this report.